xqemu/xqemu/README.md

 This will start the Qemu monitor on the command line, which includes lots of really helpful debugging commands!

+The Xbox boot animation sequence can be bypassed by adding the `,short-animation` option to the `-machine` switch above.

 Windows Build
 -------------